hobby-labs/learn-kubernetes/ConfigMap/01_CreateConfigMapFromFilesInADirectory/README.md

-# Create ConfigMap from file
+# Create ConfigMap from files in a directory

 * configmap/game.properties
 ```